7 DIY Dog Bowl Stands That Improve Posture and Reduce Mess

 • Save

-Okay so you know that moment when your golden has basically inhaled her dinner so fast that the bowl slides halfway across the kitchen floor?
+This is one of those mornings that I absolutely love when my golden has inhaled her dinner so fast that the bowl slid halfway across the kitchen floor.
 And then there’s the drool trail.
 Everywhere.
-Yeah, that’s what we’re solving today.
+So, let’s see how we can solve that problem.

-This raised walnut feeder stand looks like something straight off your Pinterest board — and honestly, it might be the most satisfying build you’ll ever do.
+This walnut feeder stand looks like something straight off your Pinterest board and is quite possibly the most satisfying thing I’ve ever built.

 Materials & Tools